Calabrian Ricotta Balls in Tomato Sauce with Pasta.

 - 400 g short mafaldine/mafalde pasta (14oz) or fusilli, penne, paccheri

 If using stale bread slices remove the crusts and blend in a food processor to make breadcrumbs.
-Put the ricotta in a bowl and mash with a fork.
+Drain the ricotta well and then put it in a bowl and mash with a fork.
 Add the grated cheese and the breadcrumbs.
 Mix well.
 Add the eggs, garlic and chopped parsley mix again until you have a soft homogeneous dough.
 If it seems dry add a little milk.
+If it seems too wet, add more breadcrumbs.
 Form the dough into balls.
 The size depends on preference.
 Ours were about the size of a golf ball.

 Cook the garlic cloves in olive oil until they start to soften.
 Add the halved cherry tomatoes.
 Turn down the heat and simmer until they are soft too.
 Add the passata and continue simmering for 10 minutes.
 Add salt and pepper to taste.